Lynn Sherr: Life

 Sherr was born in Philadelphia, Pennsylvania, and attended Lower Merion High School in Ardmore.
 She received a B.A. from Wellesley College.

 She was a freelance host at WNET-TV in New York City, then staff.
 She worked for the Associated Press and WCBS-TV.
 In 1977, she was the guest host of the MacNeil-Lehrer Report while Robert MacNeil was absent, and has hosted a number of PBS specials.
 In 1983-85 she was a reporter/editor for Condé Nast.
+In 1986, Sherr was a candidate for NASA's Journalist in Space Project and became one of the finalists.

-In 2008, she left the television network ABC after working with them for 31 years.
+In 2008, Sherr left the television network ABC after working with them for 31 years.
 She is the author of Outside the Box: A Memoir, published in September 2006, which chronicles her life on and off TV, including her husband's death from cancer as well as her own battle with colon cancer.

 She received a 1994 George Foster Peabody Award along with producer Alan B. Goldberg for the "Hunger Inside" a 20/20 documentary about extreme anorexia.